digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # eXtensible Markup Language (XML) - 1/2

-Extensible Markup Language (XML) is a platform- and language-independent schema used for encoding and exchanging structured data the internet.
+**EXtensible Markup Language (XML)** is a platform- and language-independent schema used for encoding and exchanging structured data the internet.

 <!--presenter notes